 Child's name: Child's signature:

-and will inform the school if I have any of school's approach to e-Safety.
-I will not not upload or add any pictures, audio, via anything that could comment on, upset, the school community.
-I have read and a afe use of the Internet and digital technology at home concerns over my child's e-safety.
-I will support the share images outside of the Target Tracker App and will ideo or text onto any social media.
-I will not publish offend, identify or threaten the safety of any member of agree to the E-safety and Data Protection policies, able Usage Policy (AUP) - 1st September 2022.
+inform the school if I have any concerns over E-Safety and will not upload or add any pictur comment on, upset, offend, identify or threat se of the Internet and digital technology at home and will my child's E-Safety.
+I will support the school's approach to tres, audio, video or text onto any social media that could ten the safety of any member of the school community.
+I a Protection policies, including the Addendum to pupil ter 2025, and agree to follow this.

 Parent's signature: Date: